Back to

 Physical Exercise

 Morning, lunchtime and/or evening walks are important.
-This helps to stretch their little legs and provides olfactory stimulation!
+They help to stretch the little legs and provides olfactory stimulation!
 Let your dog smell and gather information, since the sense of smell is your companion’s most developed sense.
-You can also practise a dog sport, a few times a week!
-In addition to spending excess energy, this will allow you to bond with your fur friend.
+You can also practise a dog sport a few times a week!
+In addition to spend it excessive energy, this will allow you to bond with your fur friend.

 IMG 5077